 One of the most interesting features in Plugmatter’s Opt-in Feature Box plugin is its capability to target specific user groups.
 For example, you can create custom popups for individual pages that line up with your content.
 You can also assign a different popup for returning visitors to your site.

-The free version of the plugin enables you to turn off the popup for already subscribed users, which is a pretty neat feature for a free plugin.
+The free version of the plugin enables you to turn off the popup for already subs-users.
+Which is a pretty neat feature for a free plugin.

-With the premium version of the plugin, you can also visually customize its look and feel to uphold your brand’s identity.
-Apart from this, it also supports A/B testing and Google Event Tracking for all you hardcore data buffs out there!
+With the premium version of the plugin.
+So, you can also visually customize its look and feel to uphold your brand’s identity.
+Apart from this, it also supports A/B testing and Google Event Tracking for all your hardcore data buffs out there!

 WordPress PopUp — Popover Maker (Free)

-A freemium plugin from WPMU DEV, WordPress PopUp offers most of the good features such as eight popup animations, 20-plus conditional behaviours, various popup trigger options and more.
+A freemium plugin from WPMU DEV, WordPress PopUp offers most of the good features.
+Such as eight popup animations, 20-plus conditional behaviors, various popup trigger options, and more.
 You can also design responsive popup forms using the free form builder, or use any of the prebuilt customizable templates.

 The premium version of the plugin also includes more popup trigger options and ad-blocker bypassing.
-While the free version is a great option for beginners, the premium version includes access to WPMU’s library of multiple plugin lists.
+While the free version is a great option for beginners.
+Moreover, the premium version includes access to WPMU’s library of multiple plugin lists.